Griffin McDaniel

-Griffin Connor Isip McDaniel (born March 30, 2000) is a Filipino-American professional footballer who plays as a midfielder for Stallion Laguna of the Philippines Football League and the Philippines national under-23 team.
+Griffin Connor Isip McDaniel (born March 30, 2000) is a professional footballer who plays as an attacking midfielder for Regionalliga Nord club SV Drochtersen/Assel.
+Born in the United States, he plays for the Philippines national team.

 Personal life

 McDaniel was born in Orange County, California and raised in Corona, California.
 He has attended the Norco High School.
-His mother Lindy is a Filipino who has roots in Pampanga and Davao City, while his father Clint is a football (soccer coach).
+His mother Lindy is a Filipino who has roots in Pampanga and Davao City, while his father Clint is an American who works as a football (soccer) coach.

 McDaniel's sisters, Olivia and Chandler, are Philippines women's international footballers.

 Career

 College career

 McDaniel played college soccer for California Baptist University.
 He played 13 games in his freshman year and 15 games in his sophomore year.

 Stallion Laguna

 In August 2020, McDaniel joined Philippines Football League club Stallion Laguna.
 He made his debut in a 2–1 defeat against league debutants Maharlika Manila.

 International career

-McDaniel was born to an American father and Filipino mother making him eligible to play for United States and Philippines at international level.
+McDaniel was born in the U.S. to American father and Filipino mother, making him eligible to play for both the United States and Philippines at international level.